dukelec/cdbus/Readme.md

 In this case, single-rate peer-to-peer bus communication can be implemented by CDBUS-BS mode:

  - The TX_PERMIT_LEN parameter is configured differently for different nodes, and the difference needs to be large enough to avoid conflicts.
- - If any node has pending tx frame before TX-permit point, then start send at the TX-permit point.
+ - If any node has pending tx frame before TX-permit point, then start sending at the TX-permit point.
- - Or wait until the idle time exceeds MAX_IDLE_LEN, then send a break character to bring the bus out of idle state.
+ - Otherwise, wait until the idle time exceeds MAX_IDLE_LEN, and when there has tx frame pending, send a break character first to bring the bus out of the idle state.

 <img alt="arbitration" src="docs/img/break_sync.svg" width="75%">